Wenbo-Wang-GH/bios611-project1/README.md

 <img src="figures/Wait_Time.png" width="600">

 The above graph shows how patients who wait longer to be treated for the disease might have a similar mortality rate to those who received treatment earlier.
-There seems to be a slight difference, but the it most likely is not statistically significant.
+There seems to be a slight difference, but is most likely not statistically significant.

 Because many of the precondition variables have only two options, we will visualize them with statistical models later in the project.